alphagov/govuk-developer-docs/source/manual/alerts/smokey-loop-tests.html.md

 ## Nginx

 If many of the tests are failing in an AWS environment, it may be because the Nginx services haven't registered new boxes coming online or old ones going offline.
-You can try to restart the following services:
+You can try to restart the following services using the [fabric scripts](https://github.com/alphagov/fabric-scripts):

 ```bash
 $ fab $environment class:cache app.reload:nginx